0xkyng/Avalanche/README.md

 1. **Deploy the Contract:**

-   - Deploy the `MyMetaCrafterToken` contract on the Ethereum blockchain.
+   - Deploy the `AVAXToken` contract on the Ethereum blockchain.

 2. **Mint Tokens:**